VCF/installers/applications/PreWebExtensionsXPIs/README.md

 Styl__us__ is working fine in Firefox, Waterfox and Tor, so I'm standardizing on it across platforms.

+#### Ya gotta' be kidding me II

+May 2019, Mozilla fails to update SSL signing certificate used to validate / approve addons.
+Expiration date comes and goes, all addons are immediately marked as deprecated and deactivated.
+Userland is not happy.

+* [Mozilla blog post][2019certFFblog]
+* [Firefox bug][2019certFFbug]
+  * [Firefox frantic fix][2019certFFkludge]
+* As a bonus, this also impacts Tor, disabling all addons, [including NoScript][2019certFFtor], which is fairly fundamental for proper anonymization.
+Userland is not happy.

 [FF57]: https://blog.mozilla.org/addons/2017/09/28/webextensions-in-firefox-57/
 [AMO]: https://addons.mozilla.org/en-US/firefox/
 [Palemoon]: https://www.palemoon.org/